Organizers

 Archiving Support

-Archive completed or irrelevant organizers to declutter while preserving history - works for all
+Archive completed or irrelevant organizers to clean up while keeping history - works for all

 types